Lululemon, the brand that invented athleisure, plans its second act

-I’m in deep the recesses of Lululemon’s secretive innovation lab, Whitespace, in the basement of its cavernous headquarters in Vancouver.
+I’m deep in the recesses of Lululemon’s secretive innovation lab, Whitespace, in the basement of its cavernous headquarters in Vancouver.

 Everywhere I look, there are fascinating–and occasionally bizarre–scientific experiments at work.
 There’s a “sensory immersion lab” where human subjects are attached to monitors measuring brain activity, while neuroscientists project changing landscapes on the walls and alter the temperature, humidity, and sounds in the room.
 In another part of the lab, a computer scientist captures 3D images of a woman walking, tracking in microscopic detail how her movements interact with the fabric.
-“We’ve created this place to understand how you move, and how you feel when you move,” says Tom Waller, a sports technology PhD who was brought in to launch Whitespace from scratch seven years ago and currently serves as the lab’s SVP.
+“We’ve created this place to understand how you move, and how you feel when you move,” says Tom Waller, a sports technology scientist and the lab’s SVP.

 As for me, I’ve let myself become a guinea pig of sorts.
 I’m on a treadmill with sensors attached to my neck and chest.
-Chantelle Murnaghan, a neuromechanics PhD and one of Lululemon’s innovation managers, instructs me to start running at a moderate pace.
+Chantelle Murnaghan, a neuromechanics research scientist and one of Lululemon’s innovation managers, instructs me to start running at a moderate pace.
 After a minute’s jog, we sit down together while she shows me a graph of how my body moves.
 “It turns out that the way that each person moves is entirely unique to them,” Murnaghan says.
 “It’s like a fingerprint.”

 Over the last two years, Lululemon has developed a way to identify and measure each person’s unique pattern of movement.
 Until now, the entire sportswear industry–Lululemon included–recommended products based on the customer’s size and a specific activity.
 For instance, the brand would create bras for high-impact sports, like running, and then include more compression in bras for larger-busted women, who experience more breast movement.
 But when Lululemon carried out its own research, it found that two women with a 36C bra size experienced different breast motion as they moved.